Overview of Projects

 Since the late 1990s, the Town of Wellesley has steadily engaged in school projects to address aging facilities and renovate or rebuild as needed to meet the immediate and long-term educational needs of its students.
 The Hardy, Hunnewell, and Upham schools are the last to address as part of this master facilities plan.
 Since 2012, multiple Town committees have determined that simply renovating the existing HHU schools would not be sufficient to meet educational needs, and have recommended rebuilding to 21st-century standards.

-With elementary enrollment in a decade-long decline, currently the Town is planning to rebuild two of the three schools, the Hunnewell School and either the Hardy School or Upham School, with the third school closing once the project is complete.
+With elementary enrollment in a long-term decline, currently the Town is planning to rebuild two of the three schools, the Hunnewell School and the Hardy School, with the Upham School chool closing once the project is complete.
 The School Committee has voted to recommend rebuilding the third school when enrollment reverses trend and reaches a specific target.

 While these will be two separate construction projects, they are connected in important ways -- through project oversight; by a shared project team; through a common school size; and by the need for system-wide elementary school redistricting when construction is complete and the Town consolidates from seven neighborhood schools to six.
 This page also includes an overview of the approval process for each school, and a look at the decline in elementary enrollment, including how the schools are monitoring long-term trends.

 While both school projects must be approved by Town Meeting and Wellesley voters, the processes are slightly different.
-The reason: One project (Hunnewell) is to be entirely funded by the Town, and the other (Hardy/Upham) will be funded by both the Town and the Massachusetts School Building Authority (MSBA).
+The reason: The Hunnewell project is to be entirely funded by the Town, and the Hardy project will be funded by both the Town and the Massachusetts School Building Authority (MSBA).

 The Hunnewell project has three approval milestones, following the typical Town process: Feasibility funding (approved by Town Meeting on June 5, 2018), design and permitting funding approved by Town Meeting on December 9, 2019; and construction funding (which will require a debt exclusion approved by both Town Meeting and the voters).

-For the Hardy/Upham project, the Town is partnering with the MSBA, which is expected to fund 31 to 35 percent of eligible costs.
-The MSBA process includes just two funding approval milestones: feasibility and schematic design funding (approved by Town Meeting on October 2, 2018) and detailed design, permitting, and construction funding (requiring a debt exclusion approved by both Town Meeting and the voters).
+For the Hardy project, the Town is partnering with the MSBA, which is expected to fund 34.9 percent of eligible costs.
+The MSBA process includes only two funding approval milestones: feasibility and schematic design funding (approved by Town Meeting on October 2, 2018) and detailed design, permitting, and construction funding (requiring a debt exclusion approved by both Town Meeting and the voters).
 For more on project scheduling, see the Hunnewell and Hardy/Upham pages.

-The work of the SBC is driven by the School Committee's HHU Position Statement.
-Below are some of the considerations that are informing the planning for the Hunnewell and Hardy/Upham projects.
+The planning and programming of these projects has been driven by the School Committee's HHU Position Statement.
+Below are some of the considerations that are informing the planning for the Hunnewell and Hardy projects.

 Elementary school size has been a significant discussion point in planning for new facilities.
 One of the notable recommendations made by the HHU Master Plan Committee (MPC) in 2017 was that the Town build K-5 schools with 19 classrooms, or three classrooms per grade, with one additional classroom to accommodate spikes in enrollment.

-The Hardy, Hunnewell, and Upham schools are the Town's smallest, with Hardy operating at 14 classrooms in 2019-20, and Hunnewell and Upham at 12 classrooms each.
+The Hardy, Hunnewell, and Upham schools are the Town's smallest, with Hardy operating at 13-14 classrooms in recent years, and Hunnewell and Upham at 12 classrooms each.

 The School Committee and the Wellesley Public Schools administration, including all seven elementary principals, have strongly supported a minimum of three classrooms per grade for educational reasons.
 In addition, building to this size will create parity across the district for the number of students in each school.
 Sprague and Bates each have 19 classrooms, and Fiske and Schofield 18.

-The consolidation from seven to six neighborhood schools will trigger a need for a town-wide elementary school redistricting process.
+The consolidation from seven to six neighborhood schools will trigger a need for a town-wide elementary school redistricting.